-This table shows the different type of cost categories and their meaning.

-Cash and One-off Spread The difference between the buy price and the sell price is called the spread.
+This table show s the differen t type of cost cate egories and their meaning.
+One-off Entry or exit costs Cash Ongoing costs One off Spread The difference between the buy price and the sell price is called the spread.
 This cost is realised each time you open and close a trade.
-Futures Entry or exit costs Commission You will be charged a commission on each trade.
-This amount will be paid each time you open or close a trade.
-Currency Conversion Any cash, realised profit and losses, adjustments, fees and charges that are denominated in a currency other than the base currency of your account, will be converted to the base currency of your account and a currency conversion fee will be charged to your account.
-Cash Only Ongoing costs Daily holding cost (swaps) A fee is charged to your account for each night that your position is held.
+Currency Conversion Any cash, realised profit and losses, adjustments, fees and charges that are denominated in a currency other than the base currency of your account, will be converted to the base currency of your account and a currency conversion fee will be charged to your account Daily holding cost (swaps) A fee is charged to your account for each night that your position is held.
 This means the longer you hold a position, the more it costs.
 The current swaps fee can be referenced within the trading platform in the symbol specification section.